gugol2/angular-videopodcast-cnn-proxy/README.md

 3. Run `grunt` for building, `grunt serve` for preview the develpoment code and `grunt serve:dist` for preview the production code.

+4. If the node proxy was installed in another machine or if you have any problems with the proxy, set the ip or dns of that machine in apiHost (line 59 of /app/scripts/services/dataservice.js)

 ## Testing